ShrRa/interpython_poznan/_episodes/00-setting-the-scene.md

 > and applying it to their own problems after gaining basic software development skills.
 > So, it is expected for you to have some prerequisite knowledge on the topics covered,
 > as outlined at the [beginning of the lesson](../index.html#prerequisites).
-> Check out this [quiz](../quiz/index.html) to help you test your prior knowledge
-> and determine if this course is for you.
 {: .callout}

 > ## Setup, Common Issues & Fixes